sf-master/smart-bug-finder/README.md

 - **Backend**:
   - Deploy on a Node-compatible host with Chrome/Playwright dependencies (or use Playwright’s Docker image).
-  - Ensure Ollama is installed server-side or replace with a hosted LLM (OpenAI, etc.) if local inference isn’t desired.
-The abstraction in `llmHelper` is the main integration point.
+  - Provide `GROQ_API_KEY` securely (env/secret manager).
+The abstraction in `llmHelper` is the integration point if swapping providers.
   - Use HTTPS and proper authentication if exposing `/api/scan` publicly to avoid abuse.
   - Consider queueing or rate-limiting scans; Playwright launches can be resource-intensive.